-- The Boerboel often shows aggression towards strangers and does not get along well with other dogs or pets.
+- The dog often shows aggression towards strangers and does not get along well with other dogs or pets.

-- Those wishing to purchase a Boerboel may run into very high costs and long waiting lists from breeders.
+- Those wishing to purchase a dog may run at very high costs and long waiting lists from breeders.

-- It’s remains rather rare outside of its native South Africa and can be difficult to obtain
+- It remains rather rare outside of its native South Africa and can be difficult to obtain

 You can see here differenet photo of boerboel puppies, boerboel mastiff, boerboel hd photo, boerboel dog photo, boerboel wallpepar, feeding a boerboel puppy photo, black boerboel hd photos , boerboel images etc.